apache/cordova-plugin-file/doc/index.md

   external memory, use `.externalDataDirectory`).
 On iOS, this directory is not synced with iCloud (use `.syncedDataDirectory`). (_iOS_, _Android_)

-`cordova.file.cacheDirectory` - Cached files that should survive app restarts.
-Apps should not rely on the OS to delete files in here. (_iOS_, _Android_)
+* `cordova.file.cacheDirectory` -  Directory for cached data files or any files that your app can re-create easily.
+The OS may delete these files when the device runs low on storage, nevertheless, apps should not rely on the OS to delete files in here. (_iOS_, _Android_)

 `cordova.file.externalApplicationStorageDirectory` - Application space on external storage. (_iOS_, _Android_)